rawnaqalkindy/cityX_DE/README.md

 This project combines and cleans crime records from a JSON file and district details from a scanned PDF using OCR.
 The processed data is  stored in a PostgreSQL database (deployed via Docker).
 A Streamlit dashboard is provided to visualize key crime metrics.

 **Note:** This project has been containerized for consistent deployment.
-The dashboard component can be run locally with Streamlit if preferred.
+The dashboard component can be run locally with Streamlit.

 ## Setup & Installation